A list of Frequently Asked Questions (FAQ). If you can’t find the answer you’re looking for. Please reach out!

 The Biodesign process has since become a global phenomenon, active in e.g. Asia, Australia and Europe.
-BENEFIT is part of the EIT Health Needs-led Innovation Fellowships project which is supported by EIT Health - the network of best-in-class health innovators backed by the EU.
+BENEFIT was a part of the EIT Health Needs-led Innovation Fellowships project which was supported by EIT Health until the end of 2021.
+EU.
 Needs-Led Innovation Fellowships (NIFs) in that project actively target the key challenges in healthcare.

-It is no longer possible to apply for the inaugural edition.
-If you wish to contribute to the programme in any way, you can describe your ideas by filling in the contact form, however.
-The About page gives a brief outline of the programme in 2021-2022 as well.
-The online bootcamp started in September 2021 and the clinical immersions run from October through December 2021 in Leuven or Rotterdam.
-The implementation phase is expected to run from January 2022 onwards.
-Graduation is foreseen at the beginning of June 2022.
+The About page gives a brief outline of the programme in 2021-2022.
+The online bootcamp started in September 2021 and the clinical immersions ran from October through December 2021 in Leuven or Rotterdam.
+The implementation phase started in January 2022 and the fellows graduated on 8 June 2022.